Shyuv/ProgrammingAssignment2/README.md

-# The function creates a special "matrix" object that can chache its inverse.
+# The function creates a special "matrix" object that can cache its inverse.

 makeCacheMatrix <- function(x = matrix()) {
   inv <- NULL